AdguardTeam/KnowledgeBase/docs/adguard-for-windows/installation.md

 Besides running the advanced uninstaller in its user-interactive mode, you can also use command-line arguments to uninstall AdGuard for Windows, as listed below:

 - `/console` runs the uninstaller in console mode, without the interactive UI.
 All the command-line parameters below will be ignored if the `/console` mode is not activated
-- `/adblocker` runs the Uninstaller to uninstall AdGuard for Windows
+- `/adblocker` runs the uninstaller to uninstall AdGuard for Windows
 - `/advanced` forces the Uninstaller to run in *Advanced mode*
 - `/settings` forces the Uninstaller to remove user settings along with the application